JamesLeBoeuf/kafka-area-51/README.md

 I opted to configure this section to connect with Amazon MSK.
 In case you are wondering, <i>"Amazon MSK allows you to use open-source versions of Apache Kafka while the service manages the setup, provisioning, AWS integrations, and on-going maintenance of Apache Kafka clusters."</i> This will allow for more robust durability and handle a lot of the overhead that Kafka tends to have.

+#### Spark Streaming
+An Amazon EMR (Elastic Map Reduce) cluster was created here to handle the data-stream processing.
+It utilizes two main files located in https://github.com/JamesLeBoeuf/wcd_de_final/tree/main/pyspark.
+Both the spark-submit shell script and the python file that sits in an s3 bucket are used when a new flight record is recieved by EMR.

+#### Hudi Table